 |There are conflicting theories as to what really led to the arrest of the two passengers [EPA]|

-Dutch authorities arrested the two men over reports that the pair were carrying “suspicious items” in their luggage.
+Dutch authorities have arrested two men who arrived at Amsterdam airport from Chicago over reports that the pair were carrying “suspicious items” in their luggage.

 US security officials alerted authorities in the Netherlands after they reportedly found a mobile phone taped to a bottle, along with watches, a box cutter and knives.

-ABC News, a US television broadcaster, said that one of the men was carrying $7,000 in cash.
+ABC News, a US television broadcaster added that one of the men was carrying $7,000 in cash.